Kintyre/ksconf/docs/source/concepts.rst

         # Now apply the 'minimization' based on the original version of inputs.conf
         ksconf minimize --target=local/inputs.conf <(git show e633e6:./default/inputs.conf)

-   In any scenario, it's a good idea to double check the results.
+   As always, be sure to double check the results.